ecalixte29/get-benefits-now/README.md

-# Get Benefits Now
+# Benefits Rite Now

-Get Benefits Now is a MERN (MongoDB, Express.js, React, Node.js) website that provides users with information and services related to benefits.
+Benefits Rite Now is a MERN (MongoDB, Express.js, React, Node.js) website that provides users with information and services related to benefits.
 This repository serves as a monorepo containing both the client-side and server-side code.

 ## Prerequisites